1

 The physical demands described here are representative but not definitive of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Requires extended periods of sitting and repetitive hand/wrist motion while using computer keyboard and phone.
-Occasional standing, walking across campus, climbing stairs, bending, stooping and reaching.
+Occasional standing, walking across campus, climbing stairs, bending, stooping, and reaching.
 Occasional lifting up to 25 pounds.

 Work Environment/Work Week/Travel:

 Work is primarily performed in both office and academic environments.
-Most work performed during standard business hours.
+Most work is performed during standard business hours.
 Must be flexible to work on a selected evening for parent training and a Saturday morning for closing ceremony.

 All applicants who receive a conditional offer of employment are required to execute a release and authorization for a background screening.